Blossom Metevier

 Personal

-Apart from the grad-student grind, I enjoy running, reading, and badminton.
-I also like playing with my cats (featured here) and dog!
+Apart from the grad-student grind, I enjoy running, lifting, and reading.
+I’m a fan of the DC Universe, especially the Teen Titans, and I follow a number of Japanese comics.
+I also love spending time with my cats (featured here) and dog!